 You’ve been horse shopping for a while, looking for that perfect partner.
 Well, you’ve finally found him—and he sailed through his pre-purchase exam with flying colors!
+While that might seem like the hard part, now is when you really have to get organized and do your homework.
+Read on to learn what you need to have before buying or adopting a new horse!

 Home Sweet Home

-First things first.
+Before buying or adopting a new horse, first things first.
 Where will your horse live?
 You will either need to find a boarding barn, or if you plan on keeping the horse at home (or the home of a friend or family member), make sure the facilities are safe and have everything your horse needs.

 Boarding can have several upsides, such as knowing someone is taking care of your horse if you go out of town or get busy with school some days.
 You can meet new friends and have other people to ride with.
 Also, you won’t be unloading hay or fixing fences on weekends.